weixu-vivian/weixu-vivian.github.io/_pages/publications.md

 4. Tan, X., Wang, C., **Xu, W**.
 (In press).
 Enhancing student voice in multimodal writing: How could AI help?
 In Digital literacies for human connection.
 Coad, D., Buck, A., Gupta, A., Shivener, R. (Eds.).
 National Council of Teachers of English (NCTE).

 ### In Preparation
-1. **Xu, W**., Avci, D., Cassie, B., Kladieva, A., Durgut, G., Staples, S. (In preparation).
+1. **Xu, W**., Avci, D., Cassie, B., Kladieva, A., Durgut, G., Staples, S. (Under review).
 Multimodal corpus of L2 first-year writing (FYW) students’ works: A method for coding and analysis.
 2. McMullin, M., Weech, S., Avci, D., Banat, H., **Xu, W**.
 (In preparation).
 Are we doing what we say we’re doing?
 Assessing the constructive distributed work model for sustainable research teams.
 Invited Submission to Special Interest Group on Design of Communication of the Association for Computing Machinery (ACM, SIGDOC).
+3. **Xu, W**.
+(In preparation).
+Exploring Genre Play in Writing Classrooms: The Role of GenAI.
+4. **Xu, W**.
+(In preparation).
+Multilingual genre knowledge development through cross-genre, cross-language composition.
+5. **Xu, W**.
+(In preparation).
+Textualization Processes of Multilingual Students’ Composing Across Genres and Languages.
+In S. Naseh & C. Elliott (Eds.)
+Researching L2 Writing as it Unfolds: Micro-Processes in Second Language Writing.
+6. **Xu, W**.
+(In preparation).
+Disciplinary Branding of Public-Facing Humanities Genres.
+In G. Reid, C. Anson & X. Tan (Eds.)
+Routledge Handbook of Humanities and Social Science Communication.
+7. **Xu, W**.
+(In preparation).
+The trajectory of writing for publication as a multilingual writer.
+In B. Chamcharatsri (Ed.)
+Heart talks: Writing advice for multilingual writers edited collection.